 Working in a Psychology-related research lab on Grounds provides great work experience, whether or not you envision a career as a psychologist or researcher.
-Research opportunities for undergraduates are available in the Department of Psychology, the Curry School of Education, the Darden School, Medical School and others.
+Research Assistant positions for undergraduates are available--through a selective application process--in the Department of Psychology, the Curry School of Education, the Darden School, Medical School and others.
 As a Research Assistant, you learn important skills that are not easily taught in the classroom, such as operating technical equipment, speaking to and teaching study participants, coding and analyzing data, and designing experiments.
-For 3 credits through PSYC-3590, RAs typically work 10 hours per week (For 2 credits, 7 hours).

 RA experience is strongly recommended if you’re considering a Distinguished Major Project.
 It is often a great enhancement of qualifications for graduate school, including for medicine, law and other professional schools.